 Mile a minute can cause ecological and economic damages.
-Its fast growth and ability to out compete other native species makes mile a minute a threat to forest regeneration and commercial forest areas.
+Its fast growth and ability to out-compete other native species make mile a minute a threat to forest regeneration and commercial forest areas.
 Agricultural areas such as orchards are also vulnerable.
 In addition, mile-a-minute is a habitat generalist meaning it can germinate in many locations, as long as they are in full sun, allowing the weed to infest recreational and residential areas.

 Leaves are perfectly triangular and have long petioles with thin blades that grow alternately on the stem.
 They are bright green in color and about 4 to 7 cm long and 5 to 9 cm wide.
 Stems are woody at the base and change from light green to red with age and are armed with recurved prickles.
-Fruits are clustered in cone shaped groupings.
-Individual fruit are about 1.55 mm across and are blue and fleshy when mature.
+Fruits are clustered in cone-shaped groupings.
+Individual fruit is about 1.55 mm across and are blue and fleshy when mature.

 (Photo credit: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org)